AnirbanDutta22/mern-backend-boilerplate/README.md

 # My boilerplate for Backend (for MERN apps)

 I use this code structure in backend for alomost every MERN Fullstack projects of mine.
-You can clone it and use it to your projects too; save time !
+You can clone it and use it in your projects too; save time !

 ## Table of Contents
 - [Installation](#installation)